 Entrepreneurs in Belgium may have an easier time finding the funds to launch their startups, especially as the startup ecosystem in Belgium heats up.

-Starting a business in Belgium doesn’t often require cutting through as much red tape and clearing so many hurdles as in other countries, which makes it far more attractive to expats looking to build their own businesses.
-But the fact that it’s simply easier to start a business isn’t all the country has — there’s plenty of investors, too.
-In fact, Belgium has seen a remarkable increase in funding for financial technology (fintech) deals as well as others in the past year, pushing it towards becoming a leader in the space.
+Starting a business in Belgium doesn’t often require cutting through as much red tape and clearing so many hurdles as in other countries.
+This makes it far more attractive to expats looking to build their own businesses.
+The fact that it’s simply easier to start a business isn’t all the country has though; there are plenty of investors, too.
+In fact, Belgium has seen a remarkable increase in funding for financial technology (fintech) deals as well as others in recent years.
+The country is now leading Europe in the space.

 BNP Paribas Fortis